-This course is for students who have taken a course including trigonometry.
+This course is for students who have taken a course.
 In Statistics students will see how it is used to picture and describe the real world, and to show that statistics is used to make informed decisions.
 Probability serves as the backbone for "decision-making" statistics and will also be studied in its own right.
 A strong algebraic background is not required.
-TI83 or TI84 calculator is required.
+This class requires a lot of reading and writing.
+T184 calculator is required.
 Because of the statistical capabilities Casio and Hewlett- Packard will not be sufficient.
 Financial assistance will be available as needed.

 Prerequisite: Passed Academic Algebra 2